 How Does the LCFS Program Relate to CI Scores?

 The LCFS program creates a market for buying and selling credits that are generated from the production of fuel under the established carbon-intensity (CI) benchmark.
-The goal of this program is to reduce greenhouse gasses that are created during the production and use of transportation fuels and promote the development and production of low-carbon and renewable alternatives.
+A carbon intensity score (CI score) is a measurement of all total hydrocarbons, or greenhouse gas emitted, versus the amount of energy consumed.
+The goal of the LCFS program is to reduce greenhouse gasses that are created during the production and use of transportation fuels and promote the development and production of low-carbon and renewable alternatives.
 To reduce a fuel’s CI score, all areas of production and fuel consumption need to be addressed.
 Using clean energy in the production of the fuel can be a smart way to reduce the CI score.

 In a 2019 Ethanol Producer Magazine article, Natasha Beilstein and Lei Zhu outline various strategies to achieve the goals of the LCSF program, along with financial benefits producers will see by meeting CI reduction goals.
 But as the target declines for CI reduction by 20% by 2030, it will drive producers to leverage more technologies to meet or beat these yearly goals in order to stay competitive.
 The authors go on to outline four factors that a producer can act on to stay ahead of this curve, one of them being the utilization of renewable energy, as energy consumption at a production facility is a contributor to CI.
 They specifically mention using renewable natural gas (RNG), but with the high value of RNG on today’s open market, we have found that other sources such as wind and solar, via a microgrid, can make a bigger financial impact.